kamervishi/github-scholar/README.md

 # README

 *github-scholar* is an R script that makes use of the API of GitHub to update your repository hosting publications (e.g., journal papers, conference proceedings, magazines, articles, books).
-This is of use to any scholar, schientist, and professional that would like to have a centralised aggregation point of self-publications.
+This is of use to any scholar, scientist, and professional that would like to have a centralised aggregation point of self-publications.

-You can see an example of a GutHub Publications page after running the script [HERE](https://github.com/Vasileios-Mavroeidis/Publications)
+You can see an example of a GitHub Publications page after have ran the script [HERE](https://github.com/Vasileios-Mavroeidis/Publications)

 ## How Do I Use the *github-scholar* Code